radgarlington/radgarlington.io/litepaper.md

 ---

 ## Purpose
-Where $BAG is weight, $RAD is attitude.
+$RAD is pure attitude.
 It’s a character.
 A culture stamp.
 A living meme that runs louder than the charts.

 ---